-- Preheat oven to 350 degrees and prepare baking sheet for pizza by laying with parchment paper.
+- Preheat oven to 350° F and prepare baking sheet for pizza by laying with parchment paper.

-- Place pizza dough ingredients in a food processor and blend until all ingredients are evenly mixed into a dough.
+- Place all of the pizza dough ingredients in a food processor and blend until the ingredients are evenly mixed to form a dough.

 - Place dough on the prepared baking sheet and sprinkle with almond flour to prevent hands from sticking.
 Shape and pat into a thin disc.
-It should be about ¼ inches thick.
+It should be about ¼ inch thick.

 - Place baking sheet in oven and let the dough bake for 15 minutes.